Skip to content

 .use(subRouter)

-// now have side-effect from subRouter
+// now has side-effects from subRouter

 .get('/side-effect', () => 'hi')

-Elysia offers 3 type of scoping mechanism:
+Elysia offers 3 types of scoping mechanism:

 1. local - Apply to current instance only, no side-effect (default)